 Prakriti’s example of outstanding composition was Wes Anderson.
 His peculiar use of symmetrical composition centers the main characters and balances the props and themes on both sides of the screen.
 The resulting aesthetic is alluring, easy to follow, and representative of the Wes Anderson style that most viewers can recognize.

 Secondly, we have the element of color.
 When implemented cohesively, color follows a theme and results in a positive response from the audience for they find the content aesthetically pleasant.
 And, as brands, we can use color pallets for improving brand recognition.

-Prakriti shared with us the different color pallets Wes Anderson had used for his movies.
-From warm and earthy tones for Fantastic Mr. Fox to vibrant pinks and purples on The Grand Budapest Hotel, color brings his cinematography to life by providing a personality to each element within the scene and the movie itself.
+Prakriti shared with us the different color palettes Wes Anderson had used for his movies.
+From warm and earthy tones for Fantastic Mr. Fox to vibrant pinks and purples in The Grand Budapest Hotel, color brings his cinematography to life by providing a personality to each element within the scene and the movie itself.